 We Crave What We Eat

 When we limit our intake of Scripture, our desire diminishes.
 But the more we feed on God’s Word, the more our appetite will increase.
-God Himself will grow our hunger if we step our in obedience to foster it.
+God Himself will grow our hunger if we step out in obedience to foster it.
 At first, this may mean more discipline than desire.
 But if we faithfully pursue a regular time in God’s Word, the Holy Spirit will bless our obedience with a passion for Scripture.
-Soon our discipline will give way to desire.
+Soon desire will blossom and we will anticipate time with God through His Word.

 My love affair with chocolate helps me understand this phenomenon.
 The more I indulge in its dark, creamy sweetness, the more of it I want.
 But the opposite is also true.
 The more I deprive myself of enjoying this special treat, the less I think about it.